Cray-HPE/docs-csm/troubleshooting/known_issues/ceph_osd_pool_fails_to_create.md

 "stderr": "Error ERANGE:  pg_num 64 size 3 for this pool would result in 288 cumulative PGs per OSD (1155 total PG replicas on 4 'in' root OSDs by crush rule) which exceeds the mon_max_pg_per_osd value of 250", "stderr_lines": ["Error ERANGE:  pg_num 64 size 3 for this pool would result in 288 cumulative PGs per OSD (1155 total PG replicas on 4 'in' root OSDs by crush rule) which exceeds the mon_max_pg_per_osd value of 250"], "stdout": "", "stdout_lines": []}
 ```

-The above error would also cause the`csi-kube-secret` or `csi-rbd-secret` secret to be missing from the default namespace and the `kube` and/or `smf` Ceph pools to not be created.
+The above error would also cause the`csi-kube-secret` or `csi-sma-secret` secret to be missing from the default namespace and the `kube` and/or `smf` Ceph pools to not be created.

-1. (`ncn-m001#`) Check if both `csi-kube-secret` and `csi-rbd-secret` secrets exist in the default namespace.
+1. (`ncn-m001#`) Check if both `csi-kube-secret` and `csi-sma-secret` secrets exist in the default namespace.

     ```bash
     kubectl get secret -n default | grep 'csi-kube-secret\|csi-sma-secret'